Bike Fitting Services

-The BG Fit method we use at Gorham Bike and Ski starts with taking a good long look at the rider.
+The method of bike fitting we use at Gorham Bike and Ski starts with taking a good, long look at the rider.
+Any system or process that isn't assessing the rider's strength and functionality first is really fitting the bike to the individual rider.
+Numbers and angles don't tell the complete story.
 We start with a detailed interview of the the riders cycling history, short and long term goals as well as medical history.
-Then we put the rider up on the massage table and document the rider's current condition, flexibility, ranges of motion, limiters and strengths.
-Click here to see a completed Fit Form.
+Then we put the rider up on the table and document the rider's current condition, flexibility, ranges of motion, limiters and strengths, and most important, functionality.
 This interview and assessment is what we feel distinguishes our fitting service from many others.
 At no point during our fit will we measure any part of your body and then generate a set-up dimension for your bike.
 Doing so assumes the rider is average, and no one is average.
-Our BG Fit method treats everyone like the unique individual they are.
-We first look at you and you structure, and then we look at you on the bike, fitting your machine to your body and needs.
+Our fitting method treats everyone like the unique individual they are.
+We first look at you and your structure, and then we look at you on the bike, fitting your machine to your body and needs.
 A perfect marriage between rider and machine.

-After assessing you off the bike, we'll first document your current bike set-up (so we know where we started), prep the bike for the fitting, and take some before videos.
-Then we'll fit the rider in the what we call the X-Y plane.
+After assessing you off the bike, we'll first document your current bike set-up (so we know where we started), prep the bike for the fitting.
+Then we'll fit the rider in the what is called the X-Y plane.
 In this part of the fitting process, we'll address your saddle height, fore and aft position, cleat alignment, as well as reach and drop to the handlebars.
 All the time we are adjusting the fit of your bike we are referring back to what we discovered and learned during the initial assessment.
 We work really hard to make decisions about the set-up of your bike based on you - your needs and your body - not what are considered ideals or the way things should be.

-This is where BG Fit at Gorham Bike and Ski really separates itself from other fitting services.
+This is where a bike fit at Gorham Bike and Ski really separates itself from other fitting services.
 Most fit services stop at setting the bike up in just the X-Y planes - just from the side.
 But what if the rider isn't sitting square on the bike?
 Suppose there is a leg length difference (structural or functional)?
 Is it good enough to just find a happy medium?
 Maybe for some.
 But not for us.
 Assessing the rider from the front of the bike is critical to the most effective fitting of the bicycle to the rider.
 So we spend a good amount of time determining if the rider is sitting square on the bike, and if not, how do we give them what they need to perform their best and be as comfortable as possible.
 We'll address sitting square on the saddle, cleat position, foot support, and knee alignment during this part of the fit.
 All the time we are using the information gathered during the initial off-the-bike assessment to qualify the choices and changes we are making to the bike and equipment at this point.
 If at any point you are making haphazard changes to the bike without good reasons, you aren't doing the rider any favors.
-Click on the image to the right to see and example of what can be acheived during this portion of the fit.

-After the fitter and rider are in agreeement that their done, we'll take after videos, document the bike's new set-up, install a stem so the rider can try their new bike fit out on the road, and schedule a 3-week follow session to check-in after the rider has logged some hours on the bike and make any need adjustments.
-To complete the fitting process, we prepare a post-fit packet of a completed fit form in electronic form, and several anotated before and after images.
-And the packet gets emailed to the rider within a few days of the fit.
+After the fitter and rider are in agreement that their done, we'll take after videos, document the bike's new set-up, install a stem so the rider can try their new bike fit out on the road.
+To complete the fitting process, we prepare a post-fit packet of a completed fit form in electronic form, with detailed notes documentation about the set-up of your bike.

 Pedaling a bicycle is a very repetitive motion.
 It is not uncommon for cyclists to accumulate over 5000 revolutions in 1 hour of riding.
 During your bike fit our fit technician will review your medical history, flexibility and take into account your cycling goals and any potential physical problems while adjusting your bike.
 Your seat height, fore-aft position, cleats and wedge placement (if needed) will be adjusted to help reduce injury potential and improve your position on the bike.
 Adjustments to your stem and handlebars may also be made.
 Recommendations for other changes (bars, stems, etc.) may also be discussed.